 In the same sense, a weak or inexperienced legal representative could delay the incorporation process and cause major setbacks.
 The entire company’s liability resting on the shoulders of an inexperienced legal representative could spell disaster for future activity.

-Determine what your legal representative can and can´t do
+Determine what your representative can and can´t do

 Either in the company bylaws or articles of company incorporation, shareholders have the ability to custom and specifically define the extend and reaches of the legal representative’s powers.